Grafaffel/bonelab-bodymall-fix/README.md

 > Based on [Stress Level Zero's Video](https://www.youtube.com/watch?v=ia4IL-OgwOY)

 > [!WARNING]
 > This is currently only compatible with the PCVR version of BONELAB.
-Support for Quest will be available soon.
+Support for Quest might be available soon.

 ## Usage